leo91000/graphile_worker_rs/README.md

 # Archimedes

-Rewrite of [Graphile Worker](https://github.com/graphile/worker).
+Rewrite of [Graphile Worker](https://github.com/graphile/worker) in Rust.
 If you like this library go sponsor [Benjie](https://github.com/benjie) project, all research has been done by him, this library is only a rewrite in Rust 🦀.
 The port should mostly be compatible with `graphile-worker` (meaning you can run it side by side with Node.JS).

 Job queue for PostgreSQL running on Rust - allows you to run jobs (e.g.